andrew-fleming/midnight-improvement-proposals/mips/mip-?.md

 This standard provides basic functionality to transfer tokens, as well as allow tokens to be approved so they can be spent by another on-chain third party.
-The latter point will be available when contract-to-contract interactions are fully supported.
+The latter point will be more relevant when contract-to-contract interactions are fully supported.

 Furthermore, this standard provides wallets and off-chain services a formal way to access token metadata.